hujhax/austin-improv-wiki/Shows/Ka-Baam!!.md

 ***Ka-Baam!!*** (often written in all-caps: ***KA-BAAM!!***) was a mainstage show at [[Theatres/The Hideout Theatre|The Hideout Theatre]].

-It was based on [[Wikipedia - Golden Age of Comic Books|the Golden Age of superhero comics]].
+It was based on the Golden Age of superhero comics.

 ## Summary
 ### Show Structure